-- seek capital appreciation; - seek investment exposure to the European equity market through companies with strong or improving ESG characteristics.
-The investor should be aware that geographic concentration may add more volatility than a more broadly diversified portfolio; - seek an investment that promotes environmental and social characteristics: - can tolerate potentially high volatility in the value of their investment; - have a high level of risk tolerance commensurate with an investment in equity securities: - have a long-term investment horizon.
+- seek capital appreciation; - seek investment exposure to the European equity market.
+The investor should be aware that geographic concentration may add more volatility than a more broadly diversified portfolio; - seek an investment that promotes environmental and social characteristics; - can tolerate potentially high volatility in the value of their investment;

+- have a high level of risk tolerance commensurate with an investment in equity securities: - have a long-term investment horizon.

-Pan European Equity Dividend
+Pan European Focus